minprog/programmeren-ki/other/tiles/index.md

 ### `void draw_tile(int value)`

 This function draws (prints) the number for one tile to the screen.
-For most numbers it simply prints whatever's there.
-However, for the number 0, it prints an underscore `_`.
-This is the "empty tile".
+For most numbers it simply prints whatever was in the `board`.
+However, when the number 0 is passed to this function, this signifies the "empty tile", and an underscore `_` is printed.

 ### `bool move(int tile)`

-And there's another `TODO`.
-This function moves one particular tile, but only if it is right next to the empty space.
-All you get to do this is the number of the tile that is to be moved.
+And here we find another `TODO`.
+This function moves one particular tile, but only if it is right next to the empty tile.
+All you're provided is the number of the tile that is to be moved.
 Here's an idea on how to approach this:

-1. Find the coordinates of the tile that's to be moved
+1. Find, in the `board`, the coordinates of the tile that's to be moved
-2. Find the coordinates of the empty tile
+2. Find, in the `board`, the coordinates of the empty tile
 3. Check if the empty tile is above, below, to the left or to the right of the tile to be moved, and only move (i.e. swap tiles) if that's the case.

-Note that the function should `return true` when the move succeeds (i.e. the tile is indeed movable because it is next to the empty tile), and `return false` otherwise.
+Note that the function should `return true` when the move succeeds, and `return false` otherwise.

 ### `bool is_won(void)`